GPTStonks/.github/profile/README.md

 ## Disclaimer

-GPTStonks Chat serves as an interface for accessing financial data and general knowledge.
+GPTStonks serves as an interface for accessing financial data and general knowledge.
 It is not intended to provide financial or investment advice.